Using Advanced GD&T Techniques | Design for Inspection, Part 4

 One solution might be to repeat the diameter and position callouts on the right hole, but that creates a chance of typing in the wrong positional tolerance or making it more time-consuming if the tolerance needs to change.
 Consider if there were 100 holes!

-Example: Here’s a fast way to be precise while minimizing repeated dimensions.
+Example: A fast way to be precise while minimizing repeated dimensions.

-The following example enables us to be precise with a minimum of repeated dimensions – it also happens to be the fastest to implement:
+This example in Fig. 4F enables us to be precise with a minimum of repeated dimensions – it also happens to be the fastest to implement.

-Using this convention makes it clear which dimension identification numbers are related to which features and it doesn’t repeat dimensions and tolerances.
+This convention clearly shows which dimension identification numbers are related to which features and doesn’t repeat dimensions and tolerances.

 The most commonly used GD&T callouts are profile and position.
 Sometimes we use flatness to control orientation and form; less often we call out perpendicularity.

 What about complex features, like these detents?
-How do we control them using a local coordinate system?
+(Fig. 4H) How do we control them using a local coordinate system?

-In this drawing, we use a basic dimension, a 9mm radius, that defines a cutting plane to create Section M-M.
+In this drawing, we use a basic dimension, a 9mm radius, that defines a cutting plane to create section M-M. (Fig. 4I)

-The tolerance reference frame says to control the profile within 0.2mm tolerance zone using this local coordinate system from points G to H.
+This tolerance reference frame (Fig. 4J) indicates that the profile should be controlled within the 0.2mm tolerance zone using this local coordinate system from points G to H.

-For these detents, how many line elements are there from G to H?
-Each line element would need multiple dimensions to locate it properly with respect to the local coordinate system [GHC].
-There are eleven line elements between G and H, which means we need dozens of dimensions to control the position of all these features.
+How many line elements are there from G to H for these detents?
+Each line element would need multiple dimensions to locate it properly to the local coordinate system [GHC].
+There are eleven (11) line elements between G and H, which means we need dozens of dimensions to control the position of all these features.
 That’s a lot.
 But there’s a way around all of this.

 From the note, the inspector can simply pull the dimensions from the CAD file – the designer does not need to dimension all these line elements which keeps the drawing uncluttered.